MicrosoftDocs/sdk-api/sdk-api-src/content/wbemtime/nf-wbemtime-wbemtime-getlocaloffsetfordate(const systemtime).md

-These are public static functions which permit their usage anywhere without having a <a href="https://msdn.microsoft.com/b633bc8c-9d02-4bcf-8528-10773fb5ae7a">WBEMTime</a> object.
+These are public static functions that  permit their usage anywhere without having a <a href="https://msdn.microsoft.com/b633bc8c-9d02-4bcf-8528-10773fb5ae7a">WBEMTime</a> object.